 Teatro di San Carlo

 For anyone who loves seeing incredible architecture or for any of the theater lovers out there, the Teatro di San Carlo is an absolute must-do while you’re in Naples.
-Built in conjunction with the Royal Palace that you’ll read about shortly, this opera house is extremely extravagant, and it’s one of the biggest theaters not only in Italy but in all of Europe.
+Built in conjunction with the Royal Palace, which you’ll read about shortly, this opera house is extremely extravagant, and it’s one of the biggest theaters in Italy and Europe.
 As Italy’s premier opera house to this day, the Teatro di San Carlo still hosts operas and ballets commonly.

 The lavish opera house comprises six levels of some of the most ornately decorated theater seats you will ever see, and the acoustics were designed to be nearly perfect even to today’s standards.
 If you’re in Naples the night of a performance, you’ll regret it if you don’t spend that night taking it all in at this world-renowned opera house.
 Even if you’d prefer not to sit through an entire opera performance, visiting the amazing structure is well worth the time.